kkyiu1234/kkyiu1234/README.md

 - 👋 Hi, I’m @kkyiu1234
-- 👀 I’m interested in MongoDB
+- 👀 I’m interested in c#
-- 🌱 I’m currently learning MongoDB
+- 🌱 I’m currently learning c#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...